Version Control For Customers

 Step-by-step guide to implementing version control for customers

-1. Assess Your Needs: Identify the assets that require version control and the goals you aim to achieve.
+1. Assess Your Needs: Identify the specific customer-facing processes that require version control.

-2. Choose the Right Tool: Select a version control system that aligns with your requirements.
+2. Choose the Right Tool: Select a tool that aligns with your requirements and budget.

-5. Train Your Team: Ensure all team members understand how to use the version control system.
+4. Train Your Team: Ensure all team members understand how to use the tool effectively.

-6. Monitor and Optimize: Regularly review your workflows and make improvements as needed.
+5. Monitor and Optimize: Regularly review workflows and make adjustments as needed.

 Tips for do's and don'ts